bmeurer/benediktmeurer.de/_posts/2017-08-10-frozen-prototypes.markdown

-With the addition of [`Object.freeze`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [`Object.seal`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) in [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/), there's now a way for developers to prevent various kinds of mutations to objects.
+With the addition of [`Object.freeze`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [`Object.seal`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) in [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/), there's a way for developers to prevent various kinds of mutations to objects.
 For example, `Object.freeze` can be used to make an object essentially *immutable*: